SAP/open-ux-tools/packages/cards-editor-middleware/README.md

 #  EXPERIMENTAL `@sap-ux/cards-editor-middleware`

-A middleware to store generation card manifest and i18n text to application repository.
-Middlware is configured by `@sap-ux/cards-editor-config-writer`
+A middleware to generate a card manifest and i18n text in the project.
+Middleware is configured by `@sap-ux/cards-editor-config-writer`

 ## Installation
 Npm